brkarcher/brkarcher.github.io/shadow.md

 >
 > Yours in the Worship and the Word,

-All of the necessary points were laid out: a careful non-congratulation clothed in prim optimism, the "calling" (not "recalling") of the Chaplain attached to the old High King's court, and the sturdy deniability on the matter of the High King.
-Referring to the old High King as the High King was a risk; Pellwyn calculated that if Emault determined it to be a slight, the College could save face by claiming not to have known what legal proceedings Emault intended for the investiture of power.
+All of the necessary points were laid out: a careful non-congratulation clothed in prim optimism, the "calling" (not "recalling") of the chaplain attached to the old high king's court, and the sturdy deniability on the matter of the high king.
+Referring to the old high king as the high king was a risk; Pellwyn calculated that if Emault determined it to be a slight, the College could save face by claiming not to have known what legal proceedings Emault intended for the investiture of power.
 The invitation of King Emault's representatives was awkward and blunt, but they had run out of time.

 Pellwyn hoped to find herself writing this letter in her own hand and adding her signature to it later, but first, Sister Tethys would propose it herself, either during the second full session of the College's voting body or after a recess in the first session.